JerryFleming/PyDoc/library/itertools.rst

    from itertools import *

-This module implements a number of :term:`iterator` building blocks inspired by constructs from APL, Haskell, and SML.
+This module implements a number of :term:`迭代器` building blocks inspired by constructs from APL, Haskell, and SML.
 Each has been recast in a form suitable for Python.